Dental Dentures Malta Treatment (Options & Prices)

 Should I use a denture fixative?

 Dentures are custom made to fit your mouth and you shouldn’t need a denture fixative.
-However, over time, dentures may become loose and not fit as well.
+However, over time, they may become loose and not fit as well.
 When this happens, some people prefer to use a fixative for a short time before having them replaced.
 A poorly fitting denture may cause irritation and sores.
-This can often happen if you have worn immediate dentures for some time.
+This can often happen if you have worn them for some time.

 Must I do anything special to care for my mouth?